Skip to content

 Known Risks vs. Unknown Risks

-The risks, as the name suggests, are those that the project manager is fully aware of their existence.
-With this understanding, the professional can plan actions to deal with these risks.
+Known risks, as the name suggests, are those whose existence the project manager is fully aware of.
+And from this understanding, the professional can plan actions in advance to deal with these risks.

-On the other hand, unknown risks are those about which the project manager has no awareness that they may occur.
-Even if the professional strives to anticipate possibilities, they may invest a lot of time and still not identify potential risk situations.
+On the other hand, unknown risks are those that the project manager has no idea might occur.
+Thus, even if the professional strives to anticipate possibilities, they will spend a lot of time and still may not identify potential risk situations.

-Even if they do, there is the possibility of having spent time thinking about actions for scenarios that may not materialize.
+And even if you succeed, there's the possibility you've invested time thinking about actions for scenarios that may not materialize.

 Negative Risks vs. Positive Risks

 Negative risks refer to potential threats that can adversely impact a project, while positive risks are opportunities that can benefit the project.
-Moreover, when not properly managed, negative risks have the potential to cause delays, exceed the budget, and harm the project’s reputation.
+And when not properly managed, negative ones have the potential to cause delays, exceed the budget, and damage the project's reputation.

-On the other hand, positive risks offer the possibility of time and cost reduction, performance improvement, and reputation gain.
+On the other hand, positive risks offer the possibility of time and cost reduction, improved performance, and reputational gain.
+Therefore, it is essential to maximize the utilization of these opportunities to optimize project outcomes.

 Individual Risks vs. General Risks